 Surfing the web with computers and electronics:

-Kids today increasingly use computers to research class assignments, write papers and even take tests.
-Electronics of all kinds depend on chemistry – from plastic-coated wiring, to silicon computer chips, to scratch-resistant polycarbonate computer screens.
+Fun chemistry experiments for kids aren’t the only way to learn about how different chemicals are used in everyday life.
+Students today increasingly use computers, tablets, and other electronic devices to research class assignments, write papers, and even take tests.
+Electronics of all kinds depend on chemistry–from plastic-coated wiring and silicon computer chips, to scratch-resistant polycarbonate computer screens.

 Organizing and protecting school supplies and devices:

 Insulated lunch boxes are lightweight and make lunches easy to carry, even for the youngest students.
-Reusable plastic containers like thermoses and water bottles are shatter-resistant and convenient for everyday use.
+Reusable containers like thermoses and water bottles are shatter-resistant and convenient for everyday use because of the unique chemical compounds found in these common school items.
 Many kinds of plastics packaging are airtight – from zip top baggies to resealable containers – keeping foods and snacks fresh and delicious from morning until lunchtime.
 Collapsible lunch boxes using silicone chemistry are lightweight and space saving.

 Providing protection from the weather:

 Rain jackets and other gear enhanced with fluorinated polymers are water-repellent and stain- and abrasion-resistant to help children stay warm and dry through the school year.
 Thanks to chemistry, fabrics like polyester or nylon allow skin to breathe; moisture vapor can pass through fabric while repelling rain or snow on the outside of the jacket.

 Thanks to the products of chemistry, students – and their teachers – can be ready for a successful year as soon as the school bell rings.